sergepilipchuk/maui-generate-data-bound-report/README.md

     }
     ```

-2. Call the `CreateTableReportAsync()` function to generate a new report and get a path to the report:
+2. When the page loads, call the `CreateTableReportAsync()` function to generate a new report:

     ```csharp
     private async void ContentPage_Loaded(object sender, EventArgs e) {
         XtraReport report = await CreateTableReportAsync();
-        string resultFile = Path.Combine(FileSystem.Current.AppDataDirectory, report.Name + ".pdf");
         // ...
     }
     ```